zacheryslocum/GeoWebSwarm/README.md

-# pub-webgeoswarm
+# pub-geowebswarm
-Published copy of WebGeoSwarm
+Published copy of GeoWebSwarm